-The January 2013 fire that destroyed Youell’s, also took the honey bee colonies housed on the roof of the restaurant.
-Amazingly, while sifting though the debris a week after the fire, a cluster of bees was found clinging to a charred bee hive.
+The January 2013 fire that destroyed Youell’s also took the honey bee colonies housed on the roof of the restaurant.
+Amazingly, while sifting through the debris a week after the fire, a cluster of bees were found clinging to a charred bee hive.
 Despite fire, smoke, water and single digit temperatures, these bees survived.
 Over the next summer season, this colony was split, and swarmed twice, to result in four colonies of bees and a good crop of honey.
 The foundation of the new Youell’s apiary.

 Pennsylvania Dept. of Agriculture